AbhijitSaha/Psearch/psearch_py/README.md

 (8) **Compile the C/Cython code** with the following command:

-        ./build_so_files
+        ./build_so_file

-If the compilation of the C/Cython code is successful, then 2 new files with .so extensions have been created:
+If the compilation of the C/Cython code is successful, then a new file with an .so extension has been created in the current working directory:

-        ctheta_slavec.so
-        scargle_fastc.so
+        psearch_pyc.so

 This build procedure has been tested using the Anaconda Python distribution.